-- 88 Higher Education Institutions and those Further Education Colleges which deliver directly funded higher education courses receive a funding allocation from the Higher Education Funding Council for Wales (HEFCW) for spending on institutional costs.
-This allocation includes the mainstream disability allocation which supports institutions in widening access and improving provision for disabled students.
-Although institutions are accountable for showing that their funds have been spent appropriately, institutions are autonomous in the way they distribute funds internally.
+84. Higher Education Providers and those Further Education Colleges which deliver directly funded higher education courses receive a funding allocation from the Higher Education Funding Council for Wales (HEFCW) for spending on provideral costs.
+This allocation includes the mainstream disability allocation which supports providers in widening access and improving provision for disabled students.
+Although providers are accountable for showing that their funds have been spent appropriately, providers are autonomous in the way they distribute funds internally.
 Other funding areas also relate to improving provisions for disabled students.
 It is outside the HEFCW remit to make detailed rules on how the mainstream disability allocation should be used.
-This is for the institution to decide and the courts would decide on whether an institution should fund a particular area in the event of any legal challenge.
-Therefore, HEFCW does not produce detailed guidance on how institutions should use their disabilityrelated funding allocation but draws institutions' attention to its guidance on base-level provision and the Disability Discrimination Act.
-HEFCW also funds partner organisations to provide support to institutions in meeting the needs of disabled students - 89.
-LAs/SFW must satisfy themselves that the student is obliged by reason of his disability to incur additional expenditure to be able to attend or undertake his course.
-LAs/SFW must also be satisfied that all such expenditure is reasonably incurred and appropriate to the individual needs of the student.
+This is for the provider to decide and the courts would decide on whether an provider should fund a particular area in the event of any legal challenge.
+Therefore, HEFCW does not produce detailed guidance on how providers should use their disability-related funding allocation but draws providers' attention to its guidance on base-level provision and the Equality Act.
+HEFCW also funds partner organisations to provide support to providers in meeting the needs of disabled students.

+85. SFW must satisfy itself that the student is obliged by reason of his disability to incur additional expenditure to be able to attend or undertake his course.
+SFW must also be satisfied that all such expenditure is reasonably incurred and appropriate to the individual needs of the student.
 DSAs are not intended to assist with disability-related expenditure that the student would continue to incur if he were not following his course.
 The local social services department may well continue to provide assistance towards personal care costs that will be incurred irrespective of whether or not the student is attending his course.